joppe-vdb/cloud-engineering/Exercises/Pipeline/README.md

 ```
 make sure to add 'deploy' to the list of stages at the beginning of the file.

-This job will run in a container that has AWS CLI already installed.
-Before the script runs we also install the gettext package that includes the envsubst utility we will need in our script.
-The script performs the following actions:
-- Show the AWS CLI version in the logs
-- Substitute the variables in the Dockerrun.aws.json file and auth.json file with the values in the Environment variables
-- Upload the Dockerrun.aws.json and auth.json file to the EB S3 Bucket
-    - These files include the instructions that AWS EB will use to create a new version of the application aswell aw the authentication token that is needed to access the GitLab Container Repository
-- Create a new AWS EB application version by telling AWS EB to look at the Dockerrun.aws.json file that was uploaded to the S3 Bucket
-- Update the AWS EB Envrionment with the new version

 ✅**TASK:** Analyse the actions of this job and make sure there are no mistakes.
 If you find something that does not match your expectations you chould change it before creating a new commit.
 If you are sure everything is correct try running the pipeline and wait for AWS EB to deploy your webpage.

 ![](img/2022-10-13-20-41-37.png)